nRF24L01 pinout, features, specs, working and Arduino connections

 • 125 RF channel operation

-• Short switching time enable frequency hopping
+• Short switching time enables frequency hopping

 • Fully RF compatible with nRF24XX